nicolasgrosfort/about.me/README.md

 ## hey.
 I'm a creative developer based in Geneva that builds interactive things in the physical and digital world, like spaces, tools, or experiences, by working code, electronic and materials together.

-Creative developer @ tekh.studio
+Creative developer @ www.tekh.studio
-Co-founder @ aeks.studio
+Co-founder @ www.aeks.studio

-www.tekh.studio
-www.aeks.studio

 Geneva - [CH]